 Are you mindful as a leader?
-Do you know what it means to practice mindfulness?
+Do you know what it means to practice mindfulness at work?

 "I think of mindfulness as the ability not to be yanked around by your own emotions,” says Dan Harris, ABC Nightline anchor and author of 10 Percent Happier.
 "That can have a big impact on how you are in the workplace.”